VIMALRANJEEV/Vimal_Portfolio_2/content/portfolio/Sentiment.md

 ---
-title: "IMDB Movie Reviews"
+title: IMDB Movie Reviews
-date: 2019-12-23T15:44:46+06:00
+date: 2019-12-23T15:44:46.000+06:00
-type: portfolio
-image: "images/projects/IMDB.jpg"
+image: images/projects/IMDB.jpg
-category: ["Sentiment analysis(NLP)"]
+category:
+- Sentiment analysis(NLP)
-project_images: ["images/projects/Sentiment-1.png", "images/projects/sentiment-2.png"]
+project_images:
+- images/projects/Sentiment-1.png
+- images/projects/sentiment-2.png

 ---
 ABOUT THE DATASET

 The Dataset of 50,000 movie reviews from IMDB, labelled by sentiment (positive/negative).
 Reviews have been preprocessed, and each review is encoded as a sequence of word indexes (integers).
 For convenience, the words are indexed by their frequency in the dataset, meaning the for that has index 1 is the most frequent word.
-Use the first 20 words from each review to speed up training, using a max vocab size of 10,000.As a convention, "0" does not stand for a specific word, but instead is used to encode any unknown word
+Use the first 20 words from each review to speed up training, using a max vocab size of 10,000.
+As a convention, "0" does not stand for a specific word, but instead is used to encode any unknown word

 ABOUT IMDB